esdraszx/CS240/README.md

 # Family Map App

-This is an Android application used to do family history.
+This is the front and back end of an Android application used to do family history.

 Upon registration it generates fake ancestral data and populates a google map fragment with the locations of these events.